Ladytron: Hiatus and side projects (2012–2015)

-Self-titled album and Time's Arrow (2016–present)
+Self-titled album and Time's Arrow (2016–2021)

 On 18 July 2016, the band posted on their official website: "After a five year hiatus following the release of their fifth album Gravity the Seducer, another chapter in Ladytron's story is about to begin."
 On 26 November 2016, Ladytron posted on Instagram an image with a SSL recording console, implying that the recording of their sixth album started.
 On 28 February 2018, Ladytron started a PledgeMusic campaign to finish recording and releasing their new album.
 On the same day they released the first single "The Animals".
 On 16 August the band premiered the single "The Island".
 The track was accompanied by a disturbing short film directed by Bryan M. Ferguson.

 On 10 October the band announced that the new album would be titled Ladytron and released on 15 February 2019 through their own Ladytron Music imprint via !K7.
 PledgeMusic suspended operations in February 2019, after repeated cases of failing to pay artists.
 The band subsequently issued updates stating that while much of the merchandise had never been made, they had been able to buy the vinyl and CDs from PledgeMusic's administrators and were in the process of sending them out to subscribers who were willing to pay for the postage.

 On 16 September 2019 Ladytron premiered the music video for "Deadzone".
 The video was directed by frequent collaborator Bryan M. Ferguson.

 On 4 February 2020 Ladytron premiered the music video of "Tower of Glass".

-Ladytron released a 20th anniversary edition of their second album, Light & Magic.
-On 22 August 2022, the band published a previously unreleased video for the album's title track, "Light & Magic".
+Light & Magic 20th anniversary, Wu's departure and Paradises (2022–present)

+In April 2022, Light & Magic was given a 20th anniversary digital reissue on streaming services.
+The band also shared a series of unreleased music videos from the era, including one for the album's title track.
+The album was ultimately reissued on vinyl in April 2024.

 Ladytron announced the release of their seventh studio album, Time's Arrow for January 2023, alongside the release of the single "City of Angels" in October 2022.
-On 14 March 2023, Reuben announced on Twitter that he left the band due to his commitments to his art and photography career in USA.
+On 14 March 2023, Wu announced on Twitter that he had left the band due to his commitments to his art and photography career in USA.

+On 4 September 2025, they released their first single as a trio, "I Believe in You".
+This was followed in October with the release of another single, "I See Red".
+In November, the band officially announced their eighth studio album Paradises, which is slated for release on 13 March 2026.
+The band released the album's third single, "Kingdom Undersea", to coincide with the album's announcement.